Jake-R-Freestone/transactiq/Documentation/User.md

 ## Steps

-1. Select a .xlxs file
+1. Select a .xlsx file
 2.